The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Results

 We quantify this localization using three complementary metrics applied to the spatial distribution of progenitors at $z=5$: \begin{itemize} \item \textbf{Convex hull volume ratio} ($\mathcal{R}_V$): the ratio of the volumes enclosed by the convex hulls of control and constrained progenitors.
 Larger values indicate that controls occupy a proportionally larger initial volume. \item \textbf{Dimensionless scatter ratio} ($\mathcal{R}_s$): the ratio of root-mean-square dispersions (normalized by the mean distance from centroid) between control and constrained progenitors.
 Values above unity indicate greater spatial dispersion in controls. \item \textbf{Information gain} ($I$): derived from the ratio of covariance determinants, this metric quantifies the reduction in configuration-space volume in units of bits.
 An information gain of $I$ bits corresponds to a factor of $2^I$ reduction in effective volume. \end{itemize} All three metrics are constructed such that larger values indicate stronger localization of constrained progenitors relative to their matched controls.

-\Cref{fig:trace_metric_compare} shows results for all associations with $\langle M_{200}(z=0) \rangle > 10^{14} M_\odot$ and at least 80\% control-matching success for the association members.
-The localization effect is systematic and substantial across the full sample.
-Median values are $\mathcal{R}_V \approx 3$, $\mathcal{R}_s \approx 1.3$, and $I \approx 1.5$ bits, corresponding to typical two- to four-fold reductions in the allowed configuration-space volume of progenitors.
-Individual associations span a range of localization strengths, from strongly constrained systems such as Association~118 ($\mathcal{R}_V=4.0$, $I=2.3$ bits) to more mildly constrained cases like Association~87 ($\mathcal{R}_V=1.7$, $I=0.7$ bits)---both shown in \cref{fig:control_trace_example}.
+\Cref{fig:trace_metric_compare} shows results for associations with $\langle M_{200}(z=0) \rangle > 10^{14} M_\odot$ and at least 80\% control-matching success, comparing the fiducial ($N=399$) and strict ($N=162$) catalogue selections.
+The localization effect is systematic and substantial across both samples.
+Median values for the fiducial sample are $\mathcal{R}_V \approx 3$, $\mathcal{R}_s \approx 1.3$, and $I \approx 1.5$ bits, corresponding to typical two- to four-fold reductions in the allowed configuration-space volume of progenitors.
+The strict sample shows consistent but marginally stronger localization, with slightly elevated median values across all three metrics.
+This mild enhancement is expected: associations that pass the strict selection criteria---requiring tighter spatial and mass scatter at $z=0$---represent systems where the posterior is more tightly constrained, and this improved constraint quality appears to propagate to their inferred formation pathways.
+However, the difference between selections is modest, and both samples support the same qualitative conclusion.
+Individual associations span a range of localization strengths, from strongly constrained systems such as Association~5 ($\mathcal{R}_V=6.6$, $I=3.2$ bits) to more mildly constrained cases like Association~4 ($\mathcal{R}_V=2.0$, $I=1.3$ bits), both shown in \cref{fig:control_trace_example}.
 Importantly, this localization shows only weak mass dependence over the range $10^{14}$--$10^{15} M_\odot$, indicating that the effect is not simply driven by the most massive, rarest systems, but applies broadly across the cluster population.